Barry Allen: The Flash: Rebirth

 In 2009, writer Geoff Johns and artist Ethan Van Sciver created The Flash: Rebirth, a six-issue miniseries bringing Barry Allen back to a leading role in the DC Universe as the Flash, much in the same vein as Green Lantern: Rebirth.
-When asked what Flashes would appear in the series, Johns and Van Sciver said, "All of them."

 The series begins with the cities of Central and Keystone celebrating the return of "Central City's Flash", Wonder Woman having used her government contacts to create the story that Barry was in witness protection to account for his resurrection.
 Avoiding the parades, parties, and other celebrations of his return, Barry instead contemplates why he is alive again.
-A visit to the Flash Museum and from his friend Hal Jordan is not enough to put his mind at ease as he runs off as the Flash.
-"I can't be late," he says.
-When asked by Hal late for what, Flash replies, "For whatever the rest of the world needs me for."

-It is then revealed that Flash's mother was murdered when he was a child, and his father was arrested for the crime (this is pointedly contrary to previous Flash stories, in which both his parents appear alive).
-Flash describes this as "the only one open case I left behind."
-Before he can contemplate this any further, the speedster villain Savitar escapes the Speed Force through Flash.
-When Flash manages to put his hand on Savitar's shoulder, the villain screams in agony and crumbles into dust, not before telling Flash, "...You were the beginning, Allen...and you're the end."
+It is then revealed that Flash's mother was murdered when he was a child, and his father was arrested for the crime.
+Before he can contemplate this any further, Savitar escapes the Speed Force.
+Barry inadvertently kills Savitar on contact.
 At that moment, Wally West, West's children Iris and Jai, Liberty Belle, Jay Garrick, and Kid Flash all experience painful convulsions and are engulfed in lightning.

-Barry's conflict with the speed cult culminates in the death of their new leader who was attempting to avenge Savitar's death.
-It causes pain once again to all the speedsters, though Wally West manages to catch a glimpse of Allen directly afterwards, and sees him as the new Black Flash.
-When he realizes that his presence could damage or kill other innocents, Barry flees back into the Speed Force, where he encounters old friends Johnny Quick and Max Mercury.
-Max attempts to tell Allen that his becoming the Black Flash is not his fault.
+Wally West manages to catch a glimpse of Barry and sees him as the new Black Flash.
+When he realizes that his presence could damage or kill other innocents, Barry flees back into the Speed Force, where he encounters Johnny Quick and Max Mercury.
+Max attempts to tell Barry that his becoming the Black Flash is not his fault.
 When Max and Barry are pulled into another pocket of the Speed Force, the real culprit reveals himself: Professor Zoom.